Improving Generalization of Complex Models under Unbounded Loss Using PAC-Bayes Bounds: Related Work

 \section{Related Work}

-The PAC-Bayes bound was first used for training of neural networks in~\citet{dziugaite2017computing}.
-Specifically, the bound~\citet{mcallester1998some} is used for training a shallow stochastic neural network on binary MNIST classification with bounded $0$-$1$ loss and has proven to be non-vacuous.
-Following this work, many recent studies \citep{letarte2019dichotomize,rivasplata2019pac,perez2021tighter,biggs2021differentiable,perez2021learning,zhou2018non} expanded the applicability of PAC-Bayes bounds to a wider range of neural network architectures and datasets.
+PAC-Bayes bounds were first used to train neural networks in~\citet{DR17}.
+Specifically, the bound~\citet{mcallester1999pac} has been employed for training shallow stochastic neural networks on binary MNIST classification with bounded $0$-$1$ loss and has proven to be non-vacuous.
+Following this work, many recent studies \citep{zhou2018non,letarte2019dichotomize,rivasplata2019pac,perez2021tighter,biggs2021differentiable,perez2021learning,viallard2024learning} expanded the applicability of PAC-Bayes bounds to a wider range of neural network architectures and datasets.
 However, most studies are limited to training shallow networks with binary labels using bounded loss, which restricts their broader application to deep network training.
-To better align with practical applications, several PAC-Bayes bounds for unbounded loss have been established~\citep{audibert2011robust,alquier2018simpler,holland2019pac,kuzborskij2019efron,haddouche2021pac,rivasplata2020pac,rodriguez2023more}.
-However, from the PAC-Bayes training perspective, it is still unclear if these theoretically tight bounds can lead to better performance in training.
+Although PAC-Bayes bounds for unbounded loss have been established~\citep{audibert2011robust,alquier2018simpler,holland2019pac,kuzborskij2019efron,haddouche2021pac,rivasplata2020pac,rodriguez2023more,casado2024pac}, it remains unclear whether these bounds can lead to enhanced test performance in training neural networks.
+This uncertainty arises partly because they usually include assumptions that are difficult to validate or terms that are hard to compute in real applications.
+For example, \cite{kuzborskij2019efron} derived a PAC-Bayes bound under the second-order moment condition of the unbounded loss.
+However, as mentioned in the paper, that bound is semi-empirical, in the sense that it contains the \emph{population second order moment of the loss with respect to both the posterior and the data distributions}.
+Since conditional on the posterior, the samples are no longer i.i.d., this type of bound is difficult to estimate.
+To the best of our knowledge, existing PAC-Bayes bounds built under the second-order moment condition all suffer from this issue.